 NOTE: HTML applications connect with the API Server through the URL defined in the HTML application's environment.ts file.
 The default URL that runs under a locally hosted API Server, is http://localhost:8182.

 To host an API Server locally

 - 1. Start a command line program.

-- 2. Change to the Angular workspace directory.
+- 2. Switch to the One Identity Manager installation directory.

 - 3. Run the following command:

 imxclient.exe run-apiserver -B